paritytech/substrate-api-sidecar/guides/AUCTIONS_WINNERS.md

 ** Details of each key **

-`finishEnd`: This is the last block at which the auction will take place.
-Storing it will allow you to query the block at which the auction ended.
+`finishEnd`: This is the last block of the auction.
+Storing it allows you to query the block at which the auction ended.
 From that block you can extract the lease winning related events.
 (To query the block: GET `/blocks/{finishEnd}`.)

 `auctionIndex`: The unique identifier for the auction.